MoreOutput/RockMUD/README.md

 **/areas**
 JSON files representing areas.

-**/areas/persist**
-For the eventual toggle to keep data persistent long-term

 **/templates**
-JSON templates used to enhance in-game items
+JSON templates used to enhance in-game items.

 **/templates/messages**
 Templates for in game messages.
 Modules load these templates when constructed.